Framework Category

 Has your organization established and documented incident criteria that are used to determine when an activity should be declared as a security incident?

-This question assesses whether your organization has defined clear parameters for classifying security events as incidents requiring formal response.
+Knowing when an event becomes an incident is the focus: assessors want documented incident criteria that determine when activity should be formally declared a security incident.
 Effective incident criteria should include thresholds for impact, urgency, and scope that help security teams consistently determine when to escalate an event to incident status based on both known characteristics and reasonable assumptions about the activity.

 Does your incident response process account for known false positives when determining incident classification and response criteria?

-This question assesses whether your organization has mechanisms to identify and manage false positive alerts within your security monitoring systems.
+Handling of known false positives is what this examines: whether your incident response process factors them in when classifying incidents and setting response criteria.
 False positives can consume valuable resources and create alert fatigue if not properly managed.
 Effective incident response processes should include criteria that help distinguish genuine security incidents from false alarms based on historical data and known system behaviors.

 ResponseHub is the product I wish I had when I was a CTO